 High levels of benzene—a known carcinogen—have been detected in several brands and batches of popular sunscreens and after-sun care products.
 Benzene is a colorless or light-yellow liquid chemical used in a variety of industrial and household products.
 But it is dangerous.
 Benzene exposure has been linked to cancer and other illnesses.

 Our firm has the resources to represent clients throughout the country while never losing sight of the individual.
-If you or a loved have regularly used sunscreen and have been diagnosed with cancer such as leukemia or lymphoma, we can help.
+If you or a loved one have regularly used sunscreen and been diagnosed with cancer such as leukemia or lymphoma, we can help.